 A little perspective

-A few days later, the company's latest results came out, causing the share price to slump 10%.
-The share price fall was so rapid it left me rather stunned and wondering: was I wrong about Apple all along?
+A few days later the company's latest results came out, causing the share price to slump 10%.
+The share price fall was so rapid that it left me rather stunned and wondering: was I wrong about Apple all along?

 Well, let's put this into some kind of perspective.
 Although Apple's results were mildly disappointing, it was still a good quarter for the tech giant.
 The company is selling more iPhones and iPads than ever before.
 And I suspect sales, particularly of tablet computers, will go from strength to strength over the next few years.